ms264556/ruckus_ap_firmware_mod/README.md

 An AP running ISI firmware will allow any type of firmware to be installed.

 The `shred-package` tool will split any type of firmware, but the `build-package` tool can only create UI images because we don't know the Ruckus signing key.
-So if your AP is running FSI firmware (e.g. SmartZone 3.6+, ZoneDirector 10.1+, Unleashed 200.7+ or Solo 110+) then you must first install an ISI image (e.g. Solo 104 or 106) before you can install a firmware modded with these tools.
+So if your AP is running FSI firmware (e.g. SmartZone 3.6+, ZoneDirector 10.1+, Unleashed 200.7+, Blue or Solo 110+) then you must first install an ISI image (e.g. Solo 104 or 106) before you can install a firmware modded with these tools.
 > Alternatively, the existence of a file `/tmp/ignore_sign` on the AP will bypass the firmware signing checks.

 The included `mksquashfs` and `unsquashfs` tools are the specific version Ruckus uses to create their lzma compressed rootfs images.
-If your AP image is very old (e.g. Solo pre-9.6) then it needs an older squashfs release.
+> If your AP image is very old (e.g. Solo pre-9.6) then it needs an older squashfs release.
 I didn't bother getting this to build, sorry, but the source is [here](https://github.com/ms264556/Xclaim_Task/blob/33093a71ca7a536ed7132d5f1be80d9d18d01398/buildroot/dl/squashfs2.1-r2.tar.gz).

-If your AP is a newer model (e.g. Rx50) then it needs a newer squashfs release.
-I assume your distro's standard packaged mksquashfs will work, but I haven't tried.
+> If your AP is a newer model (e.g. Rx50) then it needs a newer squashfs release.
+The `extract.sh` script will use your distro's standard packaged `unsquashfs` if necessary but I haven't updated `rebuild.sh` to check for and and use your distro's standard packaged `mksquashfs`.

 ## Sample - modify Solo AP Firmware to enable Wireless Uplink